-• Liquidity: Current Ratio (Current Assets/Current Liabilities)
+Liquidity: Current Ratio (Current Assets/Current Liabilities)

-As an indicator of financial health, a current ratio that is greater than one is considered good as it indicates that the company can pay its short term debts and financial obligations.
+As an indicator of financial health, a current ratio that is greater than one is considered good as it indicates that the company can pay its short-term debts and financial obligations.
 Companies with a ratio of greater than one are often referred to as being "liquid".
 The higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations.

-As at December 31, 2018, PDI's current ratio decreased to 1.39 from 1.63 at December 31, 2017.
-The decrease is the result of PDI decreasing its cash holdings as it has decided to limit any additional long-term debt as it awaits the OEB decision on its proposed sale to Hydro One Networks Inc. Even with this decrease, PDI's current ratio remains well above of 1, and in line with its 2014 current ratio of 1.43.
+As at December 31, 2019, PDI's ratio increased to 1.59 from 1.39 at December 31, 2018.
+PDI's current ratio remains well above of 1 and remains in line with its 2015 ratio of 1.58.